 1. Food tasted better

-To this day I can still taste the cold coconut water and mango juice that I made a habit of drinking to break my 72-hour dry fasts.
+To this day, I can still taste the cold coconut water and mango juice that I made a habit of drinking to break my 72-hour dry fasts.
 But the joy didn’t stop there.
 Food for several days after the fast tasted especially good.
 In fact, one of my favorite things to do on day 3 of the fast was to go to Kroger and pick out my favorite foods to be consumed in the following days.
 Pro tip: There is something to be said about avoiding temptation.
-Don’t ever do this while fasting if you have any doubt about being able to reach the end.
+I wouldn’t do this if I doubted my ability to follow through.